groundswellaudio/swl-variant/README.md

 Because std::variant is implemented in both GCC and Clang libraries using a simple recursive union, accessing each members result in approximately N^2 functions template instantiations for a variant of size N. This implementation instead use a "binary-tree of unions", resulting in N.log2(N) instantiations, which results in drastically faster compile times (see measurements below).

-## Run-time performance
+## Run-time performance and binary size

 `std::variant` visit method is usually implemented using a table of functions pointers.
-Unfortunately, compilers cannot (yet?) "see through" those, and the generated code tends to be much larger and slower than a switch-case equivalent [more on this here](https://mpark.github.io/programming/2019/01/22/variant-visitation-v2/).
+Unfortunately, compilers cannot (yet?) "see through" those, and the generated code tends to be much larger and slower than a switch-case equivalent - [more on this here](https://mpark.github.io/programming/2019/01/22/variant-visitation-v2/).
 Similarly to [Michael Park's implementation](https://github.com/mpark/variant), this implementation use a big, recursive switch for visitation.

 ## Testing

-The tests come from the LLVM libc++ repo.
+The tests come from the LLVM test suite repo.
 You don't need to use LLVM-lit, though : just compile ./test/all_tests.cpp as follow :
 `clang++ -std=c++20 ./test/all_test.cpp`
 To run it, pass a string containing a prefix of the command necessary to compile a C++20 file, with the root directory and the ./test directory in the include paths.
 For example :